-Day 4: Borgarbyggo/Akureyri We travel towards the northeast corner of Iceland today, and to the fjords of Akureyri, Iceland’s northern capital.
-Along the way we stop at Grasbrok Crater for scenic views, and at a Gauksmyri farm featuring famed Icelandic horses – small, hardy, and with long manes.
+Day 4: Borgarbyggo/Akureyri We travel towards the northeast corner of Iceland today, and to Akureyri, Iceland’s northern capital situated at the head of the island's longest fjord.
+Along the way we stop at Grabrok Crater for scenic views, and at a Gauksmyri farm featuring famed Icelandic horses – small, hardy, and with long manes.
 We also tour Glaumbaer, a folk museum featuring authentic turf houses.
 Upon arrival in Akureyri, we take a guided coach and walking tour of this urban gem before checking in at our hotel.
 B,D

 Day 5: Akureyri/Lake Myvatn Today we travel to beautiful Lake Myvatn.
 One of the world’s natural wonders, Lake Myvatn and its environs of bubbling mud flats, lava fields, and lunar-like volcanic craters comprise a stunningly beautiful national park.
 Our explorations begin with a walk up to the fascinating Hverfjall crater, a local landmark.
 Later we see the region’s unique “pseudo craters,” the boiling mud pots at Namaskard, the bizarre lava formations at Dimmuborgir, and the flat volcano system at Krafla.
 Our last stop is the incredible Glacial River Canyon National Park, yet another of Iceland’s natural wonders, where we walk to jaw-dropping Dettifoss, Europe’s most powerful waterfall and Iceland’s “Niagara.”
 After this day of stunning scenery, we return to our hotel in time for dinner on our own tonight.
 B,L